-SQL-STREAM - Returns the broadcast stream used for recording SQL commands or results.
-Function result A broadcast stream or NIL. '''
+SQL-STREAM -- Returns the broadcast stream used for recording SQL commands or results.

-'''

 sql-stream &key type database => result

-'''

-''' type One of the following keyword symbols: :commands or :results, defaulting to :commands.
+type One of the following keyword symbols: :commands or :results, defaulting to :commands. database A database object.
+This will default to default-database. result A broadcast stream or NIL.